Stranger6667/talks/articles/testing-network-interactions-in-python/PITCHME.md

 These kind of tests are good if you can afford saying - I don't care what this part does internally, I just assume that it should return this data in this situation.
 It could work for small and simple parts from time to time or it could work as a temporary solution.
-I personally can afford myself this level of confidence in the code
+But usually you can't afford yourself this level of confidence in the code

 ---
 ### Generic libs